joaonetogit/api-movie-store/README.md

 Returns all the products in the store.

-### GET /api/products/:id
+### GET /api/product/:title

-Returns a specific product with the given ID.
+Returns a specific product with the given title.

+### GET /api/products/category/:category

+Returns products from a specific category